Is it in your heart?

 More and more is being written about the health benefits of creativity.
 Being creative in the form of crafting can be a lot simpler – more straightforward, less expensive – than painting or sculpting.
 It is possible to create by re-purposing.
 It is possible to become more creative through activities you do already for more practical reasons.
 Cooking, baking, crochet, sewing, woodwork, building …

 For a long time I have used creativity to boost my mental health.
 One craft I enjoy is designing and making jewellery and I now have so many items stored away in boxes.
-I recently had the idea to slow down the process and record what I do.
-I am now ready to post my first ‘How to …’ blog on my GeMaDesigns site.
+I recently had the idea to slow down the process and record what I do, posting about my projects.

 Thank you for reading.
 Stay safe.
 Stay well.